sp-uulm/writing-guidelines/README.md

 - Include rough estimates of your work.\
   Of course you cannot know exactly how long something will take, but roughly calculating the time against the available time (e.g., roughly 45 days for a bachelor's thesis) helps to judge the feasibility of your planned work.[^2]
+- Ideally plan multiple iterations of your work to conduct intermediate evaluations and implement feedback from earlier iterations.
+- Plan an additional buffer for writing your thesis before the submission date (at least 2 weeks buffer)

 ## Thesis-Specific Guidelines

 Please be aware, that these guidelines hold _additionally_ of the [General Guidelines](#general-guidelines).

-- Include the signed declaration of authenticity (the thesis template provides a module for this)
+- Include the signed declaration of authenticity (the thesis template provides a module for this)\
+  The thesis submission is only valid if a signed declaration of authenticity is included in the submitted thesis.
-- Persist your final state in an easily accessible way, we encourage you to (at least at the University of Ulm) upload the compiled version of your final and submitted thesis to this repository as well.
+- Persist your final state in an easily accessible way, we encourage you to (at least at the University of Ulm) upload the compiled version of your final and submitted thesis to this repository as well.\
   Please use the format `<Surname><Firstname>-<Type>.pdf` for the file name, where `<Type>` is either `BachelorThesis` or `MasterThesis` (e.g., `SihlerFlorian-MasterThesis.pdf`).
 - Alongside your thesis you usually have to submit a reproducibility package.
 Please check out the respective guidelines.
 - Read the [University FAQ Page](https://www.uni-ulm.de/studium/pruefungsverwaltung/pruefungen-und-module-faq/) for up-to-date information on submission guidelines.